xjmusic/xjmusic/engine/README.md

 It's written in C++ as a shared library, and can be used in any language that can interface with C++.

-The engine is designed to be as simple as possible, and to be able to run on any platform.
+The engine is designed to be as simple as possible, and to be able to Run on any platform.